awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-nat-igw.md

 # Example: Centralized outbound routing to the internet<a name="transit-gateway-nat-igw"></a>

 Consider the scenario where you have applications in multiple VPCs \(VPC A and VPC B\) which need outbound only internet access\.
-You connect all your VPCs to a transit gateway, and configure one VPC \(VPC C\) with a NAT gateway and an internet gateway Configure the VPC A and VPC B route tables to route outbound internet traffic to go through the transit gateway, which then routes the traffic to VPC C\.
+You connect all your VPCs to a transit gateway, and configure one VPC \(VPC C\) with a NAT gateway and an internet gateway Configure the VPC A and VPC B route tables to route outbound internet traffic through the transit gateway, which then routes the traffic to VPC C\.
 The NAT gateway in VPC C routes the traffic to the internet gateway\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/tgw-nat-igw.png)